Skip to content

 handle_describe_commands(_)

 Returns a description of all available IPC commands and their parameters as JSON.
+This is used by the CLI for automatic command discovery.

 handle_get_curfew